hamzasahin/json-splitter/README.md

 -   **Key Split Output Format:** Splitting by `key` *always* produces output files in JSON Lines (`.jsonl`) format, regardless of the `--output-format` setting.
 This is more efficient for appending items to many different files.
 -   **Size Estimation:** Splitting by `size` is an *approximation*.
 Actual file sizes may vary slightly due to JSON formatting overhead and how items are grouped.
 -   **JSON Path:** The `--path` argument uses `ijson`'s dot notation (e.g., `data.records.item`).
 If your target array is at the root of the JSON, use `item` or leave the path empty (`--path ""`).
+-   **Pretty JSON Output:** When using the default `--output-format json`, the output JSON files will be pretty-printed with indentation for better readability.

 ## 🤝 Contributing